 If your child was injured due to the negligence of a doctor or nurse involved in a botched circumcision, it is important to contact a birth injury or medical malpractice attorney right away.
 A consultation with an attorney is the only way to determine what your options are, and how you should proceed in your fight for justice.

-Birth injury and medical malpractice cases are often complex and lengthy processes.
+Birth injury and medical negligence cases are often complex and lengthy processes.
 It is the burden of the plaintiff (victim and his or her parent or guardian) to prove that:

 - There is a medical relationship between the doctor and patient, known as a duty of care.